etoland/react-conf-2015/README.md

 - Tailwind CSS
 - qrcode.react for QR generation

-No canvas libraries, no tldraw dependency.
 The spatial engine is built from scratch using DOM transforms — partly as a challenge, partly because understanding it from first principles is the point.
+I built it this way to demonstrate my understanding of coordinate math and DOM transforms, which would allow me to contribute more effectively to tldraw's own core engine.

 ---